dark

 GPSMAP 66i - Side Profile

-They also have the SOS Plastic button covers hiding the real button underneath to prevent and accidental SOS.
+They both also have an SOS plastic button cover that hides the real button underneath to prevent any accidental SOS activation.

-The GPSMAP 66i like the 66 models it comes with MIL-STD 810G certificate, this is basically a U.S. military standard for how robust and survivable the device is.
-There’s an 804 page document out there that explains in excruciating detail what this means but, in short, the device must pass a series of tests including drop resistance, vibration resistance, wind/rain resistance, sand/dust resistance, crash/shock resistance, fluid contamination resistance, extreme temperature resistance, salt fog resistance, humidity resistance, high altitude for pressure resistance.
-So yes, this certificate is a speedy and easy way to determine that yes, this device is reasonably tough.
+The GPSMAP 66i, like the 66 models, comes with a MIL-STD 810G certificate, which is basically a U.S. military standard for how robust and survivable the device is.
+There’s a mammoth 804-page document out there that explains in excruciating detail what this means but, in short, the device must pass a series of stress and durability tests.
+This includes:

 Mapping Features